High mountains trip through

 too many bodies lurching, taking.

-Without a sense of time, the night
+Without their sense of time,

-wilts beneath an artificial sun.
+stars wilt soft by an artificial sun.

 one figure exhales deeply,

-while the other can’t pull free
+while the other struggles against

-from the insistent tug of chance.
+the tug of chance's reversal.

 Beckoning, brainwashing, seducing,

-the factory of unattainable dreams
+a factory of unattainable dreams

 and contagious wealth sucks in the

-susceptible wisp of a soul; vacuumed.
+susceptible wisp of a soul.
+Vacuumed.

 There is no harmony in this night.

-Fists against walls, bloody.
+Fists against walls, spilling red.

 Cracked forehead oozing.